salvillalon45/OdinBookClient-theOdinProject/README.md

 -   This project was a big challenge.
 The challenge came since I was trying out various new things such a

     -   **TypeScript**: I was getting more comfortable with JS.
 The next step was for me to try TS out and saw a great value in this
-    -   **SWR Hooks**: I was used to using fetch to make my request, but I learned that SWR hooks can add more better fetching to applications so I decided to try it out
+    -   **SWR Hooks**: I was used to using `fetch` to make my request, but I learned that SWR hooks can add better fetching to applications so I decided to try it out
     -   **JS Refactoring and Reusable Code**: I challenged myself to see areas that can either turn into a reusable component or utility.
 Most of my code in this repo is reusable code and utilities!

 -   **TypeScript:**

     -   I learned how to setup a Gatsby + TypeScript project thanks to this video: https://youtu.be/Mf8eqNrcZDw
     -   Then through documentation and the video above I learned how to annotate functions, create types to define the data I am passing around in functions or getting from request calls
     -   TypeScript at first was challenging to adapt to, but the benefits are great.
-It is easier to detect bug since without we sometimes passing the wrong data in functions without knowing, since every function must have annotated parameters it made it easier to know what the code is expecting.
+It is easier to detect bugs.
+Without TS, we sometimes pass the wrong data in functions without knowing.
+Every function must have annotated parameters this made it easier to know what the code is expecting.
 Similary to how Java does it which is great.
 I really like this.
 It makes my code more secure

 -   **SWR Hooks**